Physics 101 - General Physics I

 Physics 366 - Elementary Particles

 One-unit semester course.
 Introduction to the theory and phenomenology of elementary particle physics.
 The course includes a semihistorical overview, followed by relativistic kinematics, the Dirac equation, evaluation of simple Feynman diagrams, and a survey of the strong, electromagnetic, and weak interactions from the perspective of gauge theory.
 Prerequisite: Physics 201 and 202 and Mathematics 201 and 202.
 Lecture.

 One-unit semester course.
 Variable topics.
 Prerequisites: Mathematics 201 and 202 and Physics 201 and 202.
 Lecture.
 May be repeated for credit.

 One-unit semester course.
 This course focuses on diverse physical problems and computational techniques that can be applied to them, with an emphasis on the mathematical motivation behind the methods.
 Problems are drawn from electrodynamics, quantum mechanics, classical mechanics, and special and general relativity.
 The course develops methods for solving ODEs and PDEs and integrating arbitrary functions in multiple dimensions.
 Numerical linear algebra is covered in both full and iterative form.
 Additional topics include nonlinear minimization, Galerkin methods, neural network models, and chaotic dynamics.
 Prerequisites: Mathematics 201 and 202 and Physics 201 and 202.
 Conference.

 Physics 411 - Classical Mechanics II

-Full course for one semester.
+One-unit semester course.
 A continuation of Physics 311; specific content varies from year to year.
 Prerequisite: Physics 311.
 Lecture.